clementpiat/Clustering-Pyspark/README.md

 - Perform K-means

 ## terraform-as-emr-cluster

-The terraform code can launch the the clustering code on every dataset stored as a json in an s3 by deploying an EMR on which it wil run.
+The terraform code can launch the clustering code on every dataset stored as a json in an s3 by deploying an EMR on which it wil run.